 - No dried red chillies?
-Use 1/2 to 1 tsp red chilli flakes or 2 green Thai chillies.
+Use ½ to 1 teaspoon red chilli flakes or 2 green Thai chillies.
 If using green chillies, add them in step 4.

 - No whole spices?
-Substitute with 1/2 tsp powdered garam masala.
+Substitute with ½ teaspoon powdered garam masala.
 Add it in step 4 with the salt and turmeric.
 Garam masala is easily available in most supermarkets.

 - You can use fresh or frozen spinach in this recipe.

 - Do use good quality Basmati rice.
 This is the best rice for making Indian pulao.